 Unless one of the situations arises where we have to pass on your information as explained, the only records of your call that are retained are the metadata (the number you called from, date, time and duration of the call).
 We use call metadata for reporting purposes and to analyse the efficiency of our Helpline service.

 We have a Data Protection regime in place to oversee the effective and secure processing of your personal data.
 We do not use any automated decision making.

 How long we keep it

 Any notes taken during the call are securely disposed of securely at the end of each shift.
 Call metadata is retained for analysis and reporting purposes.
-We will retain data in accordance with our data retention policy which is currently being finalised.
+We will retain data in accordance with our data retention policy.

 Complaints, compliments or comments

 Please let us know if you have any concerns about what we do, what you think is going well and where you think we could improve.
 We will take your comments seriously and they will help us get better.
 Use our online form to lodge a complaint, compliment or comment .

 For all our video meeting calls we use Zoom a GDPR compliant platform with full end-to-end encryption.
 This means that everything you say during a session is kept secure and confidential between you and the person (or persons in group calls) you’re talking to.
 In addition, we guarantee no recording of any of our meetings without your explicit consent, All recordings are held in a secure environment and are automatically deleted after 30 days.
 We recognise that privacy is extremely important to you and an essential part of our service.